unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Multiattack_**.
 The djinni makes three scimitar attacks.

-**_Scimitar_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 12 (2d6 + 5) slashing damage plus 3 (1d6) lightning or thunder damage (djinni’s choice).
+**_Scimitar_**. _Melee Weapon Attack:_ +9 to hit, reach 5 ft., one target. _Hit:_ 12 (2d6 + 5) slashing damage plus 3 (1d6) lightning or concussive damage (djinni’s choice).

 **_Create Whirlwind_**.
-A 5-foot-radius, 30-foot-tall cylinder of swirling air magically forms on a point the djinni can see within 120 feet of it.
-The whirlwind lasts as long as the djinni maintains concentration (as if concentrating on a spell).
+A 5-foot-radius, 30-foot-tall cylinder of swirling air forms on a point the djinni can see within 120 feet of it.
+The whirlwind lasts as long as the djinni maintains concentration (as if concentrating on a tek skill).
 Any creature but the djinni that enters the whirlwind must succeed on a DC 18 Strength saving throw or be restrained by it.
 The djinni can move the whirlwind up to 60 feet as an action, and creatures restrained by the whirlwind move with it.
 The whirlwind ends if the djinni loses sight of it.

 A creature can use its action to free a creature restrained by the whirlwind, including itself, by succeeding on a DC 18 Strength check.
 If the check succeeds, the creature is no longer restrained and moves to the nearest space outside the whirlwind.